Cyfrin/Updraft/courses/solidity/1-simple-storage/2-setting-up-your-first-contract/+page.md

 2. Choose the version of the compiler that matches the version specified in your Solidity file.
 3. Hit the `Compile` button.

-Compiling your code means taking human-readable code and transforming it into computer-readable code or bytecode.
+Compiling your code means taking **human-readable code** and transforming it into **computer-readable code** or **bytecode**.

 If you see a green checkmark, it means your compilation was successful.
 If there is any error, Remix will point out where the error is, and you can debug it accordingly.

 ## Congratulations
 Well done!
-You just created and compiled your first smart contract in olidity.
+You just created and compiled your first smart contract in Solidity.

 ## 🧑‍💻 Test yourself
 1. 📕 What does IDE mean and what are Remix main features?
 2. 📕 What's the keywork `pragma` used for?
+3. 📕 Explain what compiling a contract means.
-3. 🧑‍💻 Write an empty contract that contains a SPDX License Identifier and compiles with version 0.8.11 or 0.8.13.
+4. 🧑‍💻 Write an empty contract that contains a SPDX License Identifier and compiles with version 0.8.11 or 0.8.13.

 [Back to top](#top)